laurenjli/ml-nc-recidivism/README.md

 # Pipeline

-The pipeline consists of :
+The pipeline consists of four main files located in the /source folder:

 * pipeline.py: helper functions for preprocessing data, running models, and plotting results